Mamouchan/ansible-windows/deck/main.md

 ---

 - With Ansible Collections, you can use ansible playbooks/roles created and maintained by the community.
-- Example: Microsoft provides an ansible collection [`azure.azcollection`](https://github.com/ansible-collections/azure) that allows to provisionne and configure Azure ressources using Ansible
+- Example: Microsoft provides an ansible collection [`azure.azcollection`](https://github.com/ansible-collections/azure) that allows to build and configure Azure ressources using Ansible

 ---